 It may not be widely known, but the RS 6 had a brief stay in the U.S. before.
 The 2003 RS 6 sedan was offered for just that year and came in that one body style.
 Its twin-turbo 4.2-liter V-8 produced 450 horsepower and 415 pound-feet of torque.
 The only available transmission was a five-speed Tiptronic automatic.
 This was the first Audi RS model offered for the USDM.

-We also briefly had the RS 4, which was eventually taken off the table, leaving us with the RS 5 and until recently, the RS 7.
-If you want an RS model today, your choices are down to the RS 5 or RS 3.
+We also briefly had the RS 4, which was eventually taken off the table.
+If you want an RS model today, your choices are down to the TT RS, RS 5, or RS 3.
+The new RS 7 is on the way.
 America: If you have the means, please give these cars some consideration.
 They can open the doors to more high-performance models from Audi and other manufacturers.

 To go with the RS 6 Avant announcement, Audi uploaded an emotionally-charged video showing the history of the Avant: